 The first component of the overall change in E-911's net assets is its operating revenue.
-In the calendar year 2008, E-911's operating revenue was below that of 2007 by \$265.
+In the calendar year 2009, E-911's operating revenue increased by \$2,460 over 2008.

 NON-OPERATING REVENUES AND EXPENSES

 Non-operating revenues and expenses consist primarily of interest income.